 - Kaninong desisyon at kailan ninyo nasimulang planuhin ang kasal?

 The questions are personal and will somewhat give you a glimpse of how you and your partner stands on different issues and situations.

 The canonical interview only took us 10 minutes, The priest simply asked questions about our relationship.
-How many children we’d like to have as he said that the main reason to marriage is to procreate.
-He also discussed the natural family planning method and stress that use of contraceptives and other artificial ways to delay or stop pregnancy is not in line with God’s plan for a husband and wife.
+How many children we’d like to have as he said that the main reason to marriage is to pro-create.
+He also discussed the natural family planning method and stressed that use of contraceptives and other artificial ways to delay or stop pregnancy is not in line with God’s plan for a husband and wife.

 2. Catechetical Seminar